Donald Trump in popular culture: Memes

+On May 31, 2017, Trump tweeted, "Despite the constant negative press covfefe".
+He deleted the tweet six hours later but implied that its wording was intentional.
+"Covfefe", widely presumed to be a typographical error, instantly became an Internet meme.

 "Person, woman, man, camera, TV" is a phrase that then-president Trump used several times during a July 22, 2020, Fox News interview with Marc Siegel, a professor of medicine at New York University.
 Trump used the phrase while boasting about his performance on and describing part of the Montreal Cognitive Assessment (MoCA), a cognitive test used for detecting cognitive impairment, that he took at Walter Reed National Military Medical Center in 2018.
 The phrase became an Internet meme and went viral on social media platforms, including Twitter and YouTube.

 Hair

 Trump's hairstyle has been mentioned frequently by the media.
-His hairstyle has been described as a comb-over.
+His hairstyle has been described as a comb over or triple comb over.

-In 2004, the Chicago Tribune wrote that Trump is "known for his gaudy casinos and unusual mane of copper hair."
+In 2004, the Chicago Tribune wrote that Trump is "known for his gaudy casinos and unusual mane of copper hair".
 David Letterman made a joke about Trump's hair in 2008, likening it to a Chihuahua.
 During a 2011 interview with Rolling Stone, Trump said, "I get a lot of credit for comb-overs.
 But it's not really a comb-over.
 It's sort of a little bit forward and back.
 I've combed it the same way for years.
 Same thing, every time."
 A gallery of photographs depicting Trump's hairstyle across four decades was published in 2015.
 In various late-night talk shows and interviews, Trump's hair has humorously been suggested to be a wig, so he has let the interviewers touch his hair to verify its authenticity.

 In 2009, singer Kacey Jones released a song titled "Donald Trump's Hair", which reached #1 on ReverbNation's comedy charts.

 In early 2011, Vanity Fair wrote that Trump would run for president in 2012, and did a series of pieces satirically comparing the birther controversy over the authenticity of incumbent president Obama's short-form birth certificate to a hypothetical "balders" controversy over the authenticity of Trump's hair.
 In a June 2015 speech for his 2016 presidential campaign, Trump said he would change his hair style if he were elected.
 Vanity Fair published two claymation videos making fun of Trump's anthropomorphized hair in late 2015.

-In 2017, the physician to the president Ronny Jackson stated that Trump took daily doses of Propecia, a branded treatment for the prevention of male-pattern hair loss.
+In 2017, Ronny Jackson, the physician to the president, stated that Trump took daily doses of Propecia, a branded treatment for the prevention of male-pattern hair loss (MPHL).